dimaslanjaka/static-blog-generator/src-posts/2017/08/how-to-modify-blogger-share-button.md

 title: How to Modify Blogger Share Button Tweak Valid HTML5 CSS3
 webtitle: WMI Gitlab
-subtitle: Actually Blogger has been updating its share button quite a bit by adding Pinterest button.
-But just now I am thinking of making it valid
+subtitle: Actually Blogger has been updating its share button quite a bit by adding Pinterest button.But just now I am thinking of making it valid
 lang: en
 date: 2017-08-23T09:55:00.000+07:00
 type: post